LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Experiments and Results

 \subsubsection{Ablation Study}

 We conduct an ablation study to evaluate the impact of the key components of our method, namely attention-level distillation and layer sensitivity-based selection, as well as the effect of the number of healing tokens.
-The results are reported in Table~\ref{tab:healing_ablation}.
+The results are in Table~\ref{tab:healing_ablation}.
 First, we observe that \textbf{layer sensitivity-based selection is critical for performance}.
 Removing this component (``w/o Layer.
 Select.'') leads to a significant degradation across 4 out of the 5 benchmarks using all training budgets, with particularly large drops on ARC-Challenge and MMLU.
-This confirms that selecting which layers to reduce based on sensitivity provides a substantially better initialization than uniform or heuristic layer replacement.

 Second, \textbf{attention-level distillation further improves performance}, especially on more challenging benchmarks such as MMLU.
-While models trained without distillation achieve competitive results on simpler tasks, they mostly underperform when compared to our full method, highlighting the importance of aligning attention distributions during the healing phase.

-Finally, we analyze the effect of the number of training tokens.
-We observe that strong performance is already achieved with as few as \textbf{10M tokens}, and further improvements are obtained with increased training budgets.
-Notably, our full method consistently provides the best overall performance, demonstrating both the effectiveness of our design choices and the efficiency of the proposed healing procedure.
+While models trained without distillation achieve competitive results on simpler tasks, they mostly underperform when compared to our full method.
+Finally, we analyze the effect of training tokens.
+Strong performance is already achieved with as few as \textbf{10M tokens}, and further improvements are obtained with increased training budgets.